The McCormick martingale optimal transport: Acknowledgments

 \section{Acknowledgments}

+The authors would like to thank the anonymous referees and editors for their careful reading and valuable comments, which have greatly improved the manuscript.
 This research began when Bingyan Han was a postdoctoral researcher in the Department of Mathematics at the University of Michigan.
 He expresses gratitude to the University of Michigan for providing support and an atmosphere conducive to this work.